eslint/eslint/docs/rules/no-useless-concat.md

+# no-useless-concat

-# Disallow unnecessary concatenation of strings (no-useless-concat)
+Disallows unnecessary concatenation of strings.

 It's unnecessary to concatenate two strings together, such as: